tpalczew/HideFaces/README.md

 src/preprocess/

-it needs yolo coco weights ([yolo.weights](https://www.dropbox.com/s/inlbuzv4jylsksr/yolo.weights?dl=0)) that should be located in data/preprocessed/model_weights/ directory.
+it needs YOLO COCO weights ([yolo.weights](https://www.dropbox.com/s/inlbuzv4jylsksr/yolo.weights?dl=0)) that should be located in data/preprocessed/model_weights/ directory.
 In addition, images and annotations for retraining should be located in the following locations:

  - train image folder = /data/raw/face/large/train/